-EDITOR’S NOTE: We visited the old location in Whitney, but Flores Barbecue has moved to a new location in Fort Worth.
+EDITOR’S NOTE: We’re sorry to report that Flores Barbecue has closed effective Sept.
+2019, after moving to a new location in Fort Worth.

 The Posse recently loaded up the truck and headed south from Dallas to Flores Barbecue, located in Whitney.
 Flores had been on our radar since making Texas Monthly’s Top 50 BBQ list in 2017, a big accomplishment for a trailer operation that started in the small town with a population of 2,090 in October 2016.